Skip to main content

 ASDL

 ADSL Broadband uses the existing BT phone lines to provide an internet service.
-ADSL stands for ‘Asymmetric Digital Subscriber Line’ and despite the service retiring in 2025, it is still commonly used across the UK.
+ADSL stands for ‘Asymmetric Digital Subscriber Line’ and despite the majority of this service retiring in 2025, it is still commonly used across the UK.
 ADSL broadband works by carrying signals across lines in the street, that are made up of copper wires and exchange a series of digital messages which translate the information you receive.

 Fibre Broadband